All Episodes

 Here are some of the allegedly involved.

-The grammar school girl is millionaire's daughter Laura Johnson, nineteen, charged with stealing 5,000 pounds worth of electronic goods, including a Toshiba TV, a Goodman's TV, a microwave oven, and mobile phones.
+The grammar school girl is millionaire's daughter, Laura Johnson, 19, charged with stealing 5,000 pounds worth of electronic goods, including a Toshiba TV, a Goodman's TV, a microwave oven, and mobile phones.

-The goods were allegedly found in a car being driven by her.
+The goods were allegedly found in a car being driven by her after a branch of Comet in Charlton, southeastern London, was raided.

 Then the others cited are explained demographically and who they are.

-So all these liberals, and even David Brooks here at the New York Times full conservative, all these people, yeah, these poor people, oh gosh, it's so unfortunate.
+So all these liberals and even David Brooks here at the New York Times, folk conservative, all these people, yeah, these poor people, oh, gosh, it's so unfortunate.

-Cameron cutting, spending, depriving them, they're so totally understandable that they'd want a TV and a mobile phone.
+Cameron cutting spending, depriving themselves was totally understandable that they'd want a TV and a mobile phone.

-I mean, they're practically deserve this, as mistreated as they are.
+I mean, they practically deserve this, as mistreated as they are.

-Nah, just a bunch of spoiled, rotten, bored rich kids in not all, of course, but in um many cases.
+Nah, just a bunch of spoiled, rotten, bored, rich kids in not a whole, of course, but in many cases.

-So in some of these uh British protesters, we're just looking at this year's Bill Ayers.
+So in some of these British protesters, we're just looking at this year's Bill Ayers and this year's Bernadine Dorn.

-Well, Bill Eyre's father, Bill Ayers, the guy who blew up the Pentagon, his father was CEO of Commonwealth Edison.
+Well, Bill Ayers' father, Bill Ayers, the guy who blew up the Pentagon, his father was CEO of Commonwealth Edison.

 Con Ed in New York.